Vision & History

 IV.
 Welcome home

-At the time of the acquisition in 2016, much of Fly Ranch was a dump.
-Dozens of acres in different parts of the land were completely covered with the leftovers of 140 years of extraction, grazing, and monocropping.
+At the time of the acquisition in 2016, much of Fly was a dump.
+Dozens of acres in different areas were deeply damaged by and completely covered with the leftovers of 140 years of extraction, grazing, and monocropping.
 Three massive oil tanks had leaked deep into the ground.
-Multiple deep landfills had been buried.
+Multiple landfills had to be excavated.
 Waterways, pipes, and dams had collapsed.
-Walking trails and roads didnโ€™t exist or were unusable.
-The historic buildings were in total disarray and disrepair.
-Horses and cows wandered through broken fences and gates before severely damaging the ecology.
-Dozens of unruly visitors showed up most weekends and badly defaced the geyser, polluted the pools and wetlands, and scattered MOOP.
+Walking trails and roads didn’t exist or were unusable.
+The buildings were in total disarray and disrepair.
+Horses and cows wandered through broken fences and gates and severely damaged the wetlands and pools.
+Dozens of unruly visitors showed up most weekends and defaced and took pieces of the geyser, polluted the pools and wetlands, and scattered MOOP.

 Programs

 Based on a suggestion from Larry, we started nature walks in 2017 in partnership with Friends of the Black Rock.
 Walk Docents gave everyone MOOP bags.
-Participants have cleared the land.
-We started to host camping trips in 2018 initially focused exclusively on restoring the land.
+Participants started to clear the land.
+We started to host camping trips in 2018 focused on restoring the land.
 Other campouts have been included a writing retreat for women of color (video below), workshops, a leadership training organized by Harley, bioblitzes, BWB Summits coordinated by Annie, stewardship campouts, work weekends, and multi-week LAGI campouts supported by Kay, Jennifer, Mercedes, and the Flying Monkeys.
-Fly Ranch has hosted Boy Scouts, Girl Scouts, Gerlach K-12 students, and other educational trips.
-Stewardds have led campouts and projects to restore the land, deploy solar, install art, fix fences, support projects at Pyramid Lake, restore buildings, build roads and trails, and prototype LAGI projects.
-Informed by our experiences and Scirpusโ€™s incredible research of the land, a participatory stewardship ethos has emerged at Fly that has intermingled with Burning Man roots planted deep in 1997.
+We have held campouts to restore the land, deploy solar, build art, fix fences, support projects at Pyramid Lake, restore buildings, build roads and trails, and prototype LAGI projects.
+We have hosted Boy Scouts, Girl Scouts, Gerlach K-12 students, and other educational trips.
+Informed by our experiences and Scirpus’s incredible research, a participatory stewardship ethos has emerged at Fly that has intermingled with Burning Man roots planted in 1997 and tended to for twenty years.

 LAGI AT Fly Ranch